gecata17/IssueTracker/README.md

-# IssueTracker login and signup project development
+# IssueTracker login and signup developed for university project